jamesryan83/snappi/README.md

 Everything created is publicly visible, everyone sees the same list of images

+Posted images can be deleted after a set time if you want

-Made with Xamarin.Forms, Node.js, jQuery hosted on Azure with an MSSQL server
+Made with Xamarin.Forms, Node.js/Express, jQuery hosted on Azure with an MSSQL server

 There's one tiny SQL table...